rrhew/rhew-lab/content/post/21-06-30-yi-phd/index.md

   focal_point: "top"
 ---

-(6/21) Congratulations to Dr. Yi Jiao!
+(June 2021) Congratulations to Dr. Yi Jiao!
 <!--more-->

 Yi Jiao received his Ph.D. this month from the University of California at Berkeley.